quartzmo/google-cloud-go/internal/postprocessor/librarian/design.md

 # Alternatives considered

 1.  **Adapt Bazel-based generation:** The primary alternative is to continue using the existing Bazel-based system.
-This was rejected due to its high maintenance cost, complexity, and security concerns.
+This was rejected due to its high maintenance cost and complexity.
 It also prevents Go from aligning with the standardized, cross-language Librarian pipeline.

 2.  **Adapt the old post-processor:** An attempt was made to run the existing `postprocessor` tool inside the container.
 This was deemed infeasible.
 The tool is not designed to be portable; it requires a full `google-cloud-go` repository context (including a `.git` directory and `go.work` file) and contains logic for interacting with GitHub pull requests, none of which are available or relevant inside the generator container.
 The chosen approach of a new, focused post-processor is far simpler and more robust.